bus710/gz_factory/README.md

 - [Models](#models)

 ## Description
 A virtual factory in Gazebo Robot Simulator.

+Users can:
-Users can see the basic structure of a Gazebo project, and drive a virtual manipulator by using Python script.
+- See the basic structure of a Gazebo project.
+- Drive a virtual manipulator by using Python script.

 ## Install
 1. Install ROS indigo on Ubuntu 14.04.